rebelsky/sams-assorted-musings-reflections/algorithms-et-al-2018-06-25.md

 calls it "Timsort".
 I'd rather follow the original author's naming convention.

-[11] Yes, I know that [some versions of TimSort are broken](http://www.envisage-project.eu/proving-android-java-and-python-sorting-algorithm-is-broken-and-how-to-fix-it/).
+[11] Yes, I know that [some versions of timsort are broken](http://www.envisage-project.eu/proving-android-java-and-python-sorting-algorithm-is-broken-and-how-to-fix-it/).

 [12] The other languages students generally learn in our curriculum are basic Scheme, C, and Ruby.
 Java provides a useful contrast.